Soybean seed treatment for lucerne crown borer

 In this short video, Andrew McDonald outlines the use of seed treatment to protect your soybean crop.

-Research trails confirm efficacy of insecticide seed treatment
+Research trials confirm efficacy of insecticide seed treatment

 Soybean trials conducted by DAF entomologist Hugh Brier at Breeza, with support from NSW DPI agronomist Kathi Hertel, in 2016 targeted lucerne crown borer, which were inflicting major damage in many NSW crops and in some Qld coastal crops.